-Jim Beall brings a lifetime of experience and understanding in government efficiency, transportation, and human services to the State Senate.
+Jim Beall brings a lifetime of experience and understanding in transportation, housing, and government efficiency to the State Senate.

-In three decades of public service – first as a San Jose City Councilman, then as a Santa Clara County Supervisor, and as an Assembly member -- Beall has left his mark across Silicon Valley and at the State Capitol.
+In three decades of public service – first as a San Jose City Councilman, then as a Santa Clara County Supervisor, and legislator in the Assembly -- Beall has left his mark across Silicon Valley and beyond.

-He spurred the construction of Highways 85 and 87; fought to bring BART to San Jose, and obtained millions in state funding to streamline the Interstate 280/880/ Stevens Creek Boulevard interchange.
+Record in transportation includes spurring the construction of Highways 85 and 87; fighting for a BART-Silicon Valley extension.
+He has helped secure millions in state funding to streamline the Interstate 280/880/ Stevens Creek Boulevard interchange.

-He passed legislation enabling San Jose to gain local control over state routes – Monterey Road, The Alameda, and Alum Rock Avenue— and to receive over $12 million in state funding to beautify and bring these arterials up to city standards.
+As a member of the State Assembly in 2010, Beall passed legislation enabling San Jose to gain local control over state routes – Monterey Road, The Alameda, and Alum Rock Avenue— and to receive over $12 million in state funding to beautify and bring these arterials up to city standards.
+In a similar vein, he worked to allow San Jose gain control of a public staircase in order to eliminate nuisances and crimes from occurring at night.

 He has helped parents in Los Gatos rebuild a new Lexington School on its original site; led the charge to open a new DMV office in East San Jose; and corrected an inequity in the law to enable the cities of Cupertino, Saratoga, Monte Sereno and Los Altos Hills to recoup their fair share of property tax revenue for local projects and services.